JonasDias10/machine-learning/README.md

 4. Run the Python scripts:

    - `main.py`: Script for preprocessing data and training models.

-5. Follow the instructions in each script to execute the code and train the models.

-6. After running the script, a PDF file containing the decision tree generated will be saved in the `outputs/` directory.
+5. After executing the script, a file containing the result will be saved in the `outputs/` directory.

 ## Note